FTBTeam/FTB-Bedrock-Issues/README.md

 ## Discord

-Wanna just have a chat about the our mods?
+Wanna just have a chat about our mods?
 Jump on our [Discord](https://ftb.team/discord).